15 Cringe-Worthy Stories About the Worst Roommates Ever

 “My first post-college roommate was my best friend, and a few months before our year lease was up, some long-simmering resentment about cleaning the bathroom (or something) boiled over into a big fight, so we stopped talking, labeled all our food so the other wouldn’t take it, and lived together WITHOUT SPEAKING for the rest of the time we shared the house.
 Happily, we made up about a year later and we are friends to this day.” —Sarah from Connecticut

 “Once I rushed into living with someone, without really knowing them or having any way to verify their background, and was robbed of my all belongings and security deposit.
 I knew there had to be a better way to search for a room to rent.” —Ajay Yadav, founder of Roomi.
-Find out how to tell if you can trust your roommate.

 “I had one roommate that never cleaned his room, which was equally terrible and amazing when we had to find his wallet or keys because he spared nothing on his floor.
 I didn’t know one person could have that many things stuffed into one room.
 We spent two hours looking for his wallet and only found it in the fridge because we were hungry.” —Ryan from New York